getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

         return new_access_token
 ```

+Instead of keeping track of times and passively refreshing at the time a token expires, one painless way you can handle refreshing tokens is to actively capture exceptions raised by requests that receive a 401 Unauthorized response from Sentry, refresh the token, and remake the request.

 ### Uninstallation

 When a user uninstalls your integration, you will receive a webhook request to your Webhook URL.